-Questions about this policy should be addressed to Dr. Fosarelli at pfosarelli@stmarys.edu or 410/864-4200.
+Questions about this policy should be addressed to Dr. Hancock at rhancock@stmarys.edu or 410/864-4202.

 Smoking Policy

 St. Mary's Seminary & University is a smoke-free environment in all indoor public areas.
 Those desiring to smoke are required to do so outdoors.